Luna 24: Spacecraft

 Luna 24 was based on the Ye-8-5 spacecraft body, consisting of two attached stages, an ascent stage mounted on top of a descent stage.
 The lander stood 3.96 meters tall and had an unfueled landed mass of 1880 kg.
 With a full load of fuel its launch mass was between 5600 and 5750 kg.

 The descent stage was the same as the Ye-8 lower stage for the Lunokhod rovers, a cylindrical body with four protruding landing legs, fuel tanks, a landing radar altimeter, and a dual descent engine complex.
 The main descent rocket, the KTDU-417, was a throttleable 1920 kg thrust engine used for mid-course corrections, orbit insertion, braking for descent to the surface, and to slow the craft until it reached a cutoff point which was determined by the onboard computer based on altitude and velocity.
 After cutoff a bank of lower thrust (210 and 350 kg) vernier jets was used for the final landing.
 The descent stage also acted as a launch pad for the ascent stage.
 The spacecraft descent stage was equipped with a television camera, radiation and temperature monitors, telecommunications equipment, and a 90 cm extendable arm with a drilling rig for the collection of a lunar soil sample.
 Communications were via a conical antenna at the end of a boom at 768 and 922 MHz (downlink) and 115 MHz (uplink).

 The ascent stage was a smaller cylinder with a spherical top which replaced the Lunokhod rover and housing from the Ye-8 bus.
 It carried a cylindrical hermetically sealed soil sample container inside a spherical re-entry capsule, mounted on a 1920 kg thrust KRD-61 rocket.
 Total mass of the ascent stage was 520 kg, of which 245 kg was the nitric acid and UDMH propellant.
-It was 2 meters tall.
+It was about 2 meters tall.
 The sample return cabin was 50 cm in diameter and had a mass of 39 kg.
 The KRD-61 could only fire once, for 53 seconds, to put it on a free return trajectory to Earth.
 Specific impulse of the engine was 313 seconds, it could impart a velocity of 2600–2700 m/s to the return craft.